RianneLam96/Thesis_Project_Crowd_Prediction/README.md

 ![](figures/druktebeeld_predictions_example.png)

-*A concept of the crowdedness predictions in druktebeeld.*
+*A concept for the crowdedness predictions in druktebeeld.*

 The data source that is being predicted are aggregated visitor counts per location, gathered by Resono (https://reso.no/).
 After performing multiple experiments, the selected prediction model is a linear regression model with the addition of an oversampling technique (SMOTE).
 For each public location, the model takes past crowdedness observations, time information, COVID-19-related information and holiday information as input and outputs the predicted number of visitors for the next 2 hours.